 Build your email marketing campaigns

 When you first launch your online business, your digital marketing strategy is the pillar of your success.
 Depending on the type of business you are running and the audience you are targeting, you want to create Twitter, Instagram, LinkedIn, and/or Facebook accounts.
 You also need to adapt your posts for each social media platform: LinkedIn, for example, is more “serious” than Instagram.
+However, you can hire a personal virtual assistant who will manage all tasks of your online business and know that it is concrete signs you should do that.

 But, regardless of your industry and target audience, email marketing is always going to be a medium you want to invest in.
 In fact, 80% of marketers said they would rather give up social media than email marketing.
 64% of small businesses use email marketing to reach their customers.
 This is because email marketing has time and time again proven itself to be the most reliable means of communication: it is personal and easily personalized.
 It allows for easy performance tracking and segmentation.